 Interview with David Briggs on the website thebaresquare.com discussing urbanism, design, art, and which nAscent NYC artists inspire him.

-Interview with David Briggs and colleague, Anthony Deen, on the public radio program, “Cityscape,” discussing urban planning issues at the Gowanus Canal.
+Interview with David Briggs and Anthony Deen, co-founders of Gowanus by Design on the public radio program, “Cityscape,” discussing urban planning issues at the Gowanus Canal.

 Carroll Gardens Patch